csquare-d/Projects/README.md

 # Projects

-Quick projects to peform some basic tasks.
-Mostly built for performing recon or information gathering utilizing python.
+Writeups of forensics labs and some quick programs built to perform basic recon/information gathering utilizing python